Vienna, Austria

 Program Description

-Program highlights include several guest speakers from the UNODC and visits to various branches of the United Nations in Vienna, including the International Narcotics Control Board (INCB) and the UNODC’s Treaty Affairs and Anti-Corruption sections.
-Additional trips will be organized to the International Anti-Corruption Academy and local NGOs.
-The program will also include excursions to locations outside of Vienna, including daytrips to the Mauthausen concentration camp and Bratislava, Slovakia.
-Students will also be able to use free time to explore Vienna or travel to nearby cities such as Prague.
-As a result of this program, students will better understand the existing framework of institutions working to respond to organized crime, terrorism, and corruption and will gain a better understanding and appreciation for Central European peoples and history.
+Additional trips will be organized to other intergovernmental agencies and non-governmental organizations in Vienna that deal with transnational crime and justice.
+The program will also include excursions to locations outside Vienna, including daytrips to the Mauthausen concentration camp and Bratislava, Slovakia.
+As a result of this program, students will better understand transnational and international crime and the existing frame-work of institutions working to respond to organized crime, terrorism, and corruption.
+They will also gain a better understanding and appreciation for Central European peoples and history, and enjoy the vibrant cultural capital of Austria that is Vienna.

 Students from all majors are encouraged to apply.